- Homosexuality

 LGBT employment discrimination in North Carolina is sexual orientation and gender identity.

-LGBT housing discrimination in North Carolina is no protections.
+LGBT housing discrimination in North Carolina is varies by region.

 Same-sex adoption in North Carolina is legal.